infinit/memo/website/templates/pages/docs/src/markdown/kv.md

 ### Mutable blocks (MB) ###

 Infinit enforces an atomic update scheme by using a versioning mechanism.
-When you `fetch` a mutable block, the returned `Block` contains in the `int64 version` field that contains the block version.
+When you `Fetch` a mutable block, the returned `Block` contains in the `int64 version` field that contains the block version.
-When you attempt to call `update`, that version is incremented and the update will succeed only if the pushed version is stricly superior to the current one.
-This prevents data loss if the block was updated by someone else between your `fetch` and your `update`.
-In case of such a conflict, the `update` call will return an `Exception` that contains the latest block in its `current` field.
+When you attempt to call `Update`, that version is incremented and the update will succeed only if the pushed version is stricly superior to the current one.
+This prevents data loss if the block was updated by someone else between your `Fetch` and your `Update`.
+In case of such a conflict, the `Update` call will return the latest block in its `current` field.
 One may then replay its modification on the new block and retry the update.
 This system enables atomic updates - see the [example](#example) below for an